Summer Session 2016

 $25 lab fee payable at registration

 This course is an introduction to the fundamentals of woodworking and its application to furniture.
 Topics covered in detail include the care and use of hand tools, hand power tools, and larger woodworking machinery; fundamental techniques such as carving, shaping and finishing; joinery technology, construction processes and conventions; basic furniture design and wood technology.
 Processes are demonstrated and practiced through a series of "hands-on" projects.
 There is an emphasis on precision, the development of craft skills and the concept of physical as well as intellectual learning.
-It is also a great chance to make "real things" out of "real materials".
-Additional materials fee will be charged.
+It is also a great chance to make "real things" out of "real materials."

 Wood/Furniture Techniques: Soft